Nero Forte: Music video

 Shawn Crahan, Slipknot's percussionist and founder, directed the video along with a 20 minute short film titled Pollution, which would be released on the same day as the "Nero Forte".
-They were both recorded within two days, on both the 29th and 30 October.
+They were both recorded within two days, October 29 and 30.
 They were both initially to be released at some point during November, but for some reasons they did not come into fruition until a later date.

 The "Nero Forte" music video stars the band, who jam out and perform in a white limbo, constantly flashed by coloured beaming lights, at points surrounding what seems to be a fan inside of a cocoon, which has something inside which appears to try to be trying to escape and be reborn.

-As of October 2022, the music video for "Nero Forte" has over 50 million views on YouTube.